klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 Has Log data

 Can have alarms set to automatically initiate an action on your behalf.
 Like send an email if a certain % of resources used.
 Must be defined.

-Events delivers a realtime stream of events
+CloudWatch Events delivers a real-time stream of events

 Rules